Text Link

 • Fainting or shock due to blood loss

-Repeated episodes of forceful vomiting can also cause tears in the lining of your esophagus, known as Mallory-Weiss syndrome This too results in bleeding, which can be severe and life-threatening.
-(2)
+Frequent vomiting can also cause tears in the lining of the esophagus, known as Mallory-Weiss syndrome.
+This, too, results in bleeding, which can be severe and life-threatening.2

 If you or someone you know has experienced blood in their vomit after a purging episode, it's important to seek immediate medical treatment.

 Esophageal varices or Mallory-Weiss syndrome should never be taken lightly.
-Even just a small amount of blood in your vomit could be an indicator of a more serious bleed within the esophagus or other part of the gastrointestinal system, which will need to be controlled as soon as possible to prevent further complications.
+Even just a small amount of blood in your vomit could be an indicator of more serious bleeding within the esophagus or other parts of the gastrointestinal system, which will need to be controlled as soon as possible to prevent further complications.

 Treating damage to the esophagus and throat caused by bulimia

-Once you’ve had one episode of bleeding while purging, your risk of more bleeding greatly increases.
-(4) If you have bulimia nervosa, and don’t give your body enough time to heal or treat the esophageal varices effectively, you’re likely to experience recurrent bleeding.
-(1)
+Once you've had one episode of bleeding while purging, your risk of bleeding greatly increases.4 If you have bulimia nervosa and don't give your body enough time to heal or treat the esophageal varices effectively, you're likely to experience recurrent bleeding.1

-• Endoscopic band ligation, which is a procedure that uses elastic bands to restrict bleeding veins
+• Endoscopic band ligation: A procedure that uses elastic bands to restrict bleeding veins.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.